-In addition, upon the initial public offering, all non-employee directors will receive initial grants of non-qualified stock options under the 2021 Plan, as described in the section titled "Equity Compensation" above.
-All of the benefits that will be awarded or paid under the 2021 Plan are at the discretion of the Compensation Committee and except for the stock option awards noted above, no other awards have been approved under the 2021 Plan.
+Pursuant to the terms of the Visconti Employment Agreement and the Yarborough Employment Agreement, the Company will grant stock options to purchase 272,000 shares of our common stock to Mr. Visconti and stock options to purchase 136,000 shares of our common stock to Mr. Yarborough under our 2021 Stock Incentive Plan upon the closing this offering, as described in the section titled "Employment Arrangements with Our Named Executive Officers" above.
+In addition, upon the initial public offering, Donna Barnett will receive an initial grant of a stock option to purchase 68,000 shares of our common stock and all non-employee directors will receive initial grants of non-qualified stock options under the 2021 Plan, as described in the section titled "Equity Compensation" above.
+All of the benefits that will be awarded or paid under the 2021 Plan are at the discretion of the compensation committee of the board of directors and except for the stock option awards noted above, no other awards have been approved under the 2021 Plan